-Once you hit by any computer virus, there is a possibility to corrupt your Windows registry or modified it by the virus.
+Once you hit by any computer virus, there is a possibility for a corrupted Windows registry or modified by the virus.
 You will be stuck with that point, and you won’t be able to boot to Windows or edit the registry from Windows.
 Most of the time, it won’t allow you to execute Regedit command from your affected PC.
 One of the best solutions is to use a Linux thumb drive to temporary boot on your PC, access your Windows registry and modify it.

 Linux is offering a fantastic utility named chntpw, which was originally designed to reset passwords, and then acquired the registry editing ability.
 You can use chntpw to edit your Windows registry, and it is coming with free Ubuntu OS.

-Here are the steps to reset the password using Ubuntu OS CD.
+Here are the steps to reset the password using the Ubuntu OS CD.

 sudo apt-get install chntpw